Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Results

 An example peep waveform can be seen in Figure~\ref{fig:test_wave_char} (top).
 The parameters for this peep waveform are: $a=0.815535M$, $p_0=113.194144M$, $e_0=0.992424$, $\iota_0=2.363436^\circ$, $log_{10}\ M=5.2\ M_\odot$, $\mu=18.152765\ M_\odot$, $\theta_s=0.581082^\circ$, $\phi_s=14.558132^\circ$, $z=0.6$, and $dt=15 \mathrm{s}$.
 The waveform was modeled with 4 years of an EMRI orbit in the source frame, which is brought into the detector frame by multiplying the time by $(1 + z)$ and dividing the strain amplitude by $(1 + z)$.
 Since $z=\Delta \lambda/\lambda$, the natural ratio for redshifting quantities is $(1+z)$ which is simply $\lambda + \Delta \lambda/\lambda$ or the ratio of the redshifted wavelength to the emitted wavelength.
 Waveforms are stretched by this factor as they travel through the cosmos from a time at redshift z to the present and, in addition, such sources are dimmed (hence the division of the strain amplitude) by an amount that depends on the same factor because the density of gravitons per unit volume decreases as a result of the expansion of space \cite{hogg2000distance}.
 Redshifting our signal results in 6.4 years of data.
 Here we present the first 4 years of the signal in the detector frame.
 During this time, the EMRI emits sixteen peeps of gravitational radiation.
 The amplitude shift in the waveform is due to the inclination of the orbit with respect to the spin axis of the MBH.
 A 2D representation of the first four months of this orbit can be seen in Cartesian coordinates in Figure~\ref{fig:peep_cartesian}.

 Once we have the gravitational waveform, we can pass it through \texttt{fastlisaresponse} with a randomly drawn sky location from Table~\ref{tab:Param_dist}.
 The result is Figure~\ref{fig:test_wave_char} (middle), where we show the A and E channel outputs from the response function.
 We can then take a Fast Fourier Transform (FFT) to obtain $\tilde{A}(f)$ and $\tilde{E}(f)$.
 Next, because the peep is not entirely within the LISA bandwidth, we filter out the frequencies that are lower than LISA's frequency range.
-We can then compute the characteristic strain by plugging our values into Equation~\ref{eqn:char_strain} (where $\tilde{X}$ denotes the $\tilde{A}$ or $\tilde{E}$ channels) and then plot it against the LISA noise curve for the given channel which gives us Figure~\ref{fig:test_wave_char} (bottom).
-Finally, we can compute the SNR of the signal of our $\tilde{A}$ and $\tilde{E}$ channels by using Equation~\ref{eqn:SNR}\cite{babak2021lisasensitivitysnrcalculations}.
+We can then compute the characteristic strain by plugging our values into Equation~\ref{eqn:char_strain} (where $\tilde{X}$ denotes the $\tilde{A}$ or $\tilde{E}$ channels, and $f$ is the frequency array corresponding to $\tilde{X}$ with a lower bound of $10^{-5}$ Hz) and then plot it against the LISA noise curve for the given channel which gives us Figure~\ref{fig:test_wave_char} (bottom).
+Finally, we can compute the SNR of the signal of our $\tilde{A}$ and $\tilde{E}$ channels by using Equation~\ref{eqn:SNR}\cite{babak2021lisasensitivitysnrcalculations} (where $S_n(f)$ corresponds to the LISA sensitivity curve for 2nd generation TDI, generated using \texttt{LISAAnalysisTools} \cite{michael_katz_2024_10930980}, assuming stationary, Gaussian noise and ESA trailing orbits, evaluated over the frequency array corresponding to $\tilde{X}$, and where $f_{\mathrm{max}}$ is the upper bound of that frequency array).
 For this example, it is well below the detectability threshold with SNR for the A and E channels being $\sim 0.0012$ and the combined SNR is $\sim 0.0017$.